 Gibney is a growing organization and employees are often called upon to perform other duties that are essential to accomplish organizational goals and meet important deadlines.
 This kind of work should only be disseminated by the direct supervisor of that staff member and include relocating their original work for that time frame.

 Gibney is a mission-based nonprofit performing arts organization.
 Working in this sector can be personally rewarding with intrinsic benefits and distinct opportunities for growth.
 However, the compensation will never match that of the private sector or more highly resourced art forms.
 Candidates for employment are advised to carefully consider their decision to work in this field before seeking or accepting employment at Gibney.

 EQUAL OPPORTUNITY STATEMENT

 Gibney provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type because of race, color, religion, sex, sexual orientation, gender identity or expression, the status of being transgender, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by law.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.

-Gibney is committed to providing reasonable accommodations for individuals with disabilities during the application, hiring, and employment process.
-For more information, please contact Camille Byers at email@example.com.
+Gibney is strongly committed to providing reasonable accommodations of disabilities during the application and hiring process.
+If required, please contact Senior Manager of Human Resources, Mario Alberto Flores at email@example.com.

-The general salary range for this position is $40,000 – $50,000; however, exceptionally qualified candidates will be considered at levels commensurate with their experience.
+Please note that the salary range for this position is $80,000 to $90,000.
+Exceptionally qualified candidates will be considered at levels commensurate with their qualifications and experience.